s3ansh33p/ATR-Writeups/2025/medium/diet_decoder/README.md

 An inscription reads:

-“Are you hungry or you greedy?
+"Are you hungry or you greedy?
 Identify the snack with these conditions to find out…
 - Over 90 calories
 - At least 18g protein
 - Less than 40mg sodium"